Bukit Brown Cemetery: Municipal acquisition and creation of Bukit Brown

-After multiple negotiations with the Seh Ong Kongsi, where they refused to give up the land every time, the Municipal Commissioners decided that "the only other course left [for the Commission was] to approach the government to appropriate the land in spite of the unwillingness of the owners".
-In 1919, the Municipal Commission acquired the land through compulsory acquisition despite resistance from the Seh Ong Kongsi.
+After multiple negotiations with the Seh Ong Kongsi, where they refused to give up the land every time, the commissioners decided that "the only other course left [for the Commission was] to approach the government to appropriate the land in spite of the unwillingness of the owners".
+In 1919, the Municipal Commission acquired a portion of the Seh Ong Kongsi's land through compulsory acquisition; they additionally acquired other nearby parcels of land.
 Two years were then spent on creating the layout for the cemetery, building footpaths and facilities, hiring staff, and establishing by-laws for the cemetery.
-The by-laws were created by a subcommittee of the Municipal Commission, which included Municipal Commissioners Tan and See Tiong Wah, a municipal health officer, an engineer, and a legal adviser.
+The by-laws were created by a subcommittee of the Municipal Commission, which included commissioners Tan and See Tiong Wah, a municipal health officer, an engineer, and a legal adviser.